This should install any required dependencies assuming JAX has already been installed

 print("Available devices:", jax.devices())

-# This can be commented out to allow NumPyro to run parallel chains on CPU but it may not improve performance
+# This can be commented out to allow NumPyro to run parallel chains on CPU but it may or may not improve performance

 # numpyro.set_host_device_count(2)